Clinical presentation

 Rebleeding

-• rebleeding is a significant cause of preoperative clinical deterioration or death (linked to 50% mortality)
+• rebleeding is a significant cause of preoperative clinical deterioration or death (associated with 50% mortality)

 • 20-30% of patients rebleed within the first 30 days

-• risk of rebleeding is the reason for urgent diagnosis and management of SAH patients
+• the risk of rebleeding is the reason for urgent diagnosis and treatment of SAH patients

-• clinical manifestation: worsening of headaches, new neurological deficit, impaired consciousness
+• clinical manifestation: worsening headache, new or worsening neurological deficit, impaired consciousness

 • brain CT confirms the diagnosis